 Thank you to everyone who attended our User Conference in 2021!
 Once again it was a virtual conference, which means we could not interact with you in person, but it did provide an excellent opportunity to hear from and share with our customers, partners, and GIS colleagues from around the world.
 This article is a follow-up to the technical sessions that focused on ArcGIS Enterprise on Kubernetes, with responses to questions submitted during the sessions.

 If you attended the conference, you still have access to recorded sessions for a short time within the conference platform.
+We have published a blog with highlights from the product team Q&A session at the conference.
 The plenary presentations are already published to YouTube, and soon we will add recordings from the technical sessions as well.
 Meanwhile, our resource page for ArcGIS Enterprise on Kubernetes has plenty of additional resources, including links to technology demonstrations.
 And don’t miss our product documentation!

 Without further ado, here are questions you submitted in your own words, along with our responses.
 Reach out to your Esri representative if you have any questions about ArcGIS Enterprise on Kubernetes.
 We hope to see you in person at next year’s conference, if not sooner!